flatironinstitute/kvsstcp/Readme.md

 	sbatch -N 2 --ntasks-per-node=28 --exclusive kvsBatchWrapper.sh ./kvsTestf

-"wskvsmu.py" is a prototype web interface for displaying the state of a KVS server (and injecting values into it).
-Uses "varFormTemplate.html" and "wskvspage.html" as templates.
+`wskvsmu.py` is a prototype web interface for displaying the state of a KVS server (and injecting values into it).
+Uses `wskvspage.html` as the frontend.

 "kvsTestWIc.c" and "kvsTestWIf.f" provide example codes that use KVS via wskvsmu.py to enter input from a web browser into C or FORTRAN.